 When the diagnosis is suspected, both fundi must be closely examined by indirect ophthalmoscopy with the pupils widely dilated and the child under general anesthesia.
 The cancers appear as single or multiple gray-white elevations in the retina; cancer seeds may be visible in the vitreous.

 Diagnosis of retinoblastoma is usually confirmed by orbital ultrasonography, MRI, or CT.
 In almost all cancers, calcification can be detected by CT.
-However, if the optic nerve appears abnormal during ophthalmoscopy, MRI is better for finding cancer extension into the optic nerve or choroid.
+However, if the optic nerve appears abnormal during ophthalmoscopy, orbital MRI is better for finding cancer extension into the optic nerve or choroid.
+Optical coherence tomography, a noninvasive imaging test, is sometimes used.

 If optic nerve extension is suspected or extensive choroidal invasion is present, a lumbar puncture and brain MRI should be done to assess for metastasis.
-Because distant metastasis is rare, bone marrow evaluation and bone scan can be reserved for patients with bony symptoms.
+Because distant metastasis is rare, bone marrow evaluation and bone scan can be reserved for patients with bony symptoms or for those with clear evidence of metastatic disease.

 The goal of retinoblastoma treatment should be cure, but attempts to preserve as much vision as possible are appropriate.
-The treatment team should include a pediatric ophthalmologist with expertise in retinoblastoma, a pediatric oncologist, and a radiation oncologist.
+The treatment approach depends on the size of the tumor (more or less than 3 mm in dimension/thickness), spread to surrounding areas, and functionality of the eye.
+A multidisciplinary team is highly recommended and should include a pediatric ophthalmologist with expertise in retinoblastoma, a pediatric oncologist, and a radiation oncologist.

-Advanced unilateral retinoblastoma is managed by enucleation with removal of as much of the optic nerve as possible.
+Advanced unilateral retinoblastoma (large tumor with evidence of disease extension) is managed by enucleation with removal of as much of the optic nerve as possible.
+In less advanced cases where preservation of vision is a possibility, conservative eye salvage approaches with chemotherapy and/or local-control treatments can be considered.

 For patients with bilateral cancer, vision can usually be preserved.
 Options include bilateral photocoagulation, intra-arterial chemotherapy, or unilateral enucleation and photocoagulation, cryotherapy, and irradiation of the other eye.
 Radiation therapy is by external beam or, for very small cancers, brachytherapy (attachment of a radioactive plaque to the eye wall near the cancer).